PolyProg/vdi-image-setup/ReadMe.md

-Install a working, minimal Ubuntu system on a vWorkspace VDI infrastructure.
+Minimal Ubuntu system on a vWorkspace VDI infrastructure.

+# Goals

+- Keep it simple.
+The goal is not to have the absolute most minimal system.
+We only remove low-hanging fruit.
+- Keep it layered.
+The base `install.sh` script has a minimal system with no tools aside from a terminal and a file manager, additional scripts can be built on top of it using the other scripts; see `install-hc2.sh` for an example.

 # Installation instructions